| Understanding

 legs, but these woods carry a hefty price.
 I needed wood of high

-strength and hardness at a drastically reduced amount of cash.
+strength and hardness at a drastically reduced price.
 So it

 hit me to use hard Pine Stakes!
 The same stuff I used under the base